Can you help me meet the requirements to become a pilot?

 Yes!
 Our aircraft hire packages allow you to build your pilot flying hours for CPL, helping you to meet the requirements to become a pilot on a commercial basis.

+Keeping track of your flying hours is an essential requirement to become a pilot.
 All of our aircraft are fitted with Hobbs meters.
-Upon commencement of your booking, the Hobbs figure will be noted and the number of hours purchased will be measured from there.
+Upon commencement of your booking, the Hobbs figure will be noted and the number of pilot flying hours purchased will be measured from there.

-- What happens to my hours if the weather is poor throughout my booking?
+What happens to my pilot flying hours if the weather is poor throughout my booking?

-While we’re unable to provide you with a refund of hours due to poor weather, we can reschedule your booking according to aircraft availability.
+While we’re unable to provide you with a refund of flying hours due to poor weather, we can reschedule or extend your booking according to aircraft availability.

 Yes, the aircraft insurance covers flights into Europe, with some exceptions.
-Please contact us with your specific requirements, and we will be able to advise accordingly.
+Please contact us with your specific requirements, and we’ll be able to advise accordingly.

 A dry rate refers to the hire of the aircraft without fuel and additional lubricants.

-- Is there a minimum number of hours on each rental?
+Is there a minimum number of flying hours required for each rental?

 Because we maintain, clean, and organise the aircraft ahead of each booking, we ask for a minimum of 5 hours rental.
 However, we can accept day hires under certain conditions; please contact us directly for more information.

-We accept all major credit/debit cards including American Express and Apple Pay.
+We accept all major credit/debit cards including American Express and Android and Apple Pay.